shenwei356/kmcp/docs/usage.md

   kmcp search [flags]

 Flags:
-  -d, --db-dir string              database directory created by "kmcp index" -D, --default-name-map           load ${db}/__name_mapping.tsv for mapping name first -S, --do-not-sort                do not sort matches of a query -h, --help                       help for search
+  -d, --db-dir string              ► Database directory created by "kmcp index".
+  -D, --default-name-map           ► Load ${db}/__name_mapping.tsv for mapping name first.
+  -S, --do-not-sort                ► Do not sort matches of a query.
+  -h, --help                       help for search
-  -n, --keep-top-scores int        keep matches with the top N score for a query, 0 for all -K, --keep-unmatched             keep unmatched query sequence information -u, --kmer-dedup-threshold int   remove duplicated kmers for a query with >= N k-mers (default 256) -w, --load-whole-db              load all index files into memory, it's faster for small databases but needs more memory. please read "Index files loading modes" in "kmcp search -h"
+  -n, --keep-top-scores int        ► Keep matches with the top N scores for a query, 0 for all.
+  -K, --keep-unmatched             ► Keep unmatched query sequence information.
+  -u, --kmer-dedup-threshold int   ► Remove duplicated kmers for a query with >= X k-mers. (default 256) -w, --load-whole-db              ► Load all index files into memory, it's faster for small databases
+                                   but needs more memory.
+Please read "Index files loading modes" in "kmcp search -h".
-      --low-mem                    do not load all index files into memory nor use mmap, the searching would be very very slow for a large number of queries. please read "Index files loading modes" in "kmcp search -h"
+      --low-mem                    ► Do not load all index files into memory nor use mmap, the searching would be very very slow for a large number of queries.
+                                   Please read "Index files loading modes" in "kmcp search -h".
-  -c, --min-kmers int              minimal number of matched k-mers (sketches) (default 30) -t, --min-query-cov float        minimal query coverage, i.e., proportion of matched k-mers and unique k-mers of a query (default 0.55)
+  -c, --min-kmers int              ► Minimal number of matched k-mers (sketches). (default 30) -t, --min-query-cov float        ► Minimal query coverage, i.e., proportion of matched k-mers and
-  -m, --min-query-len int          minimal query length (default 70) -T, --min-target-cov float       minimal target coverage, i.e., proportion of matched k-mers and unique k-mers of a target -N, --name-map strings           tabular two-column file(s) mapping names to user-defined values -H, --no-header-row              do not print header row -o, --out-file string            out file, supports and recommends a ".gz" suffix ("-" for stdout) (default "-")
+                                   unique k-mers of a query. (default 0.55) -m, --min-query-len int          ► Minimal query length. (default 70) -T, --min-target-cov float       ► Minimal target coverage, i.e., proportion of matched k-mers and unique k-mers of a target.
+  -N, --name-map strings           ► Tabular two-column file(s) mapping names to user-defined values.
+  -H, --no-header-row              ► Do not print header row.
+  -o, --out-file string            ► Out file, supports and recommends a ".gz" suffix ("-" for
+                                   stdout). (default "-")
-      --query-id string            custom query Id when using the whole file as a query -g, --query-whole-file           use the whole file as a query, e.g., for genome similarity estimation against k-mer sketch database
+      --query-id string            ► Custom query Id when using the whole file as a query.
+  -g, --query-whole-file           ► Use the whole file as a query, e.g., for genome similarity
+                                   estimation against k-mer sketch database.
-  -1, --read1 string               (gzipped) read1 file
+  -1, --read1 string               ► (Gzipped) read1 file.
-  -2, --read2 string               (gzipped) read2 file
+  -2, --read2 string               ► (Gzipped) read2 file.
-  -s, --sort-by string             sort hits by "qcov" (Containment Index), "tcov" or "jacc" (Jaccard Index) (default "qcov")
+  -s, --sort-by string             ► Sort hits by "qcov", "tcov" or "jacc" (Jaccard Index). (default
+                                   "qcov")
-      --try-se                     if paired-end reads have no hits, re-search with read1, if still fails, try read2 -G, --use-filename               use file name as query ID when using the whole file as a query
+      --try-se                     ► If paired-end reads have no hits, re-search with read1, if still fails, try read2.
+  -G, --use-filename               ► Use file name as query ID when using the whole file as a query.

 ```